cphyc/pre-commit-all-the-way-down/Readme.md

 1. extract Python code snippets
 2. write their content to temporary files
 3. run `pre-commit` hooks against these files
-4. write back the to the original file.
+4. write back to the original file.

 The executable has a single option, `--whitelist` which allows to explicitly list which `pre-commit` hooks will be run.
 For example